codeparticle/rdx/README.md

 #### generateReducers

-if you would like to generate reducers automatically, you can use
+if you would like to create reducers automatically, you can use

 ```ts
 generateReducers(initialState);